Farmer’s Market Tax Tips

 In the past decade, local food and product sales at farmers markets, farm stands, and community-supported agriculture have grown immensely.
 In fact, total annual sales at U.S. farmers’ markets are estimated at $1 billion, according to the Agricultural Marketing Resource Center.
 Whether people are looking for a side hustle to gain some extra income or have a passion for producing a particular product, farmers markets are a haven for commerce.

 Cash transactions are standard at farm stands, farmers markets, and agricultural trades.
 While cash can seemingly go under the IRS radar, this is a source of income and should be claimed on your taxes.
 The IRS considers extra money you make for side jobs as self-employment income.
-Report this income on Schedule C. If you make more than $400 from your side job, you’ll need to file a Schedule SE and pay Social Security and Medicare taxes on the income.
+Report this cash income on tax form Schedule C. If you make more than $400 from your side job, you’ll need to file a Schedule SE and pay Social Security and Medicare taxes on the income.

-Consider this scenario: You are a farmers market seller selling honey.
+Consider this scenario: You are a farmer’s market seller selling honey.
 You forgot to eat breakfast so you want some bread to go with your honey.
 You exchange a loaf of bread for a jar of honey from the bread maker across from you.

 Did you know in this scenario, you might actually be taxed for this?
 Yes, whether a one-to-one or multi-person transaction, the IRS says trading a product or service for another is taxable bartering.
 In this scenario, the products are technically income to both sides, like cash, and the IRS would like you to report the fair market value of goods on your tax returns if the exchanged amount of the transaction exceeds $600.

 How will the IRS know about trades or how much cash changes hands?
 This should be done via Form 1099-MISC.